mui/mui-x/docs/data/introduction/licensing/licensing.md

 ### Where to install the key

-You must call `setLicenseKey` before React renders the first component.
+You need to call `setLicenseKey` before React renders the first component.
 You only need to install the key once in your application.

 ### Does each developer need their own key?

-No, you only need one key per project.
+No, you only need one key installed.
-The Plan you're using determines how many developer seats are available.

 ### Security

 The license key is checked without making any network requests—it's designed to be public.
-In fact, it's expected for the license key to be exposed in a JavaScript bundle.
+It's expected that the license key will be exposed in a JavaScript bundle;
-We just ask our licensed users not to publicize their license keys.
+we simply ask licensed users not to actively publicize their license key.

 ### Validation failures